-Following a systematic search of case law, the included cases were reviewed by a university law professor (TC) with experience in civil medical litigation and case law review and cross-checked by the project law research assistant (JD).
+Following a systematic search of case law, the included cases were reviewed by a university law professor (TC) with experience in civil medical litigation and case law review and cross-checked by the Project Law Research Assistant (JD).
 Key case characteristics were extracted, and a coding framework was settled upon by the research team (TC, JD, SRO).
 The cases were then coded, critically analysed and synthesised to draw out key trends.
 These trends were then expanded into narrative summaries of the relevant facts and law in each case and discussed by the research team.
-Details of the data extracted can be found in Supplementary material S5.
+Details of the data extracted can be found in the Supplementary Materials Table S5.

 This approach to legal doctrine review was strengthened by using a narrative synthesis approach, which relies mainly on the use of words and text to summarise and explain the findings from the included cases.
-Although originally described for use with systematic reviews of intervention effectiveness or factors influencing the implementation of interventions, we adopted the general framework for narrative synthesis described by Popay et al.30 to 'tell the story' of the findings from the included cases.
-The four main elements of the narrative synthesis framework were:

-- developing a theory of how, why and for whom the prevention interventions work (or in the case of RSIs, did not work) - 2. developing a preliminary synthesis of findings - 3. exploring relationships in the data - 4. assessing the robustness of the synthesis for drawing and generalising conclusions.
+Although originally described for use with systematic reviews of intervention effectiveness or factors influencing the implementation of interventions, we adopted the general framework for narrative synthesis described by Popay et al30 to "tell the story" of the findings from the included cases.
+The four main elements of the narrative synthesis framework were: (1) developing a theory of how, why and for whom the prevention interventions work (or in the case of RSIs, did not work), (2) developing a preliminary synthesis of findings, (3) exploring relationships in the data, and (4) assessing the robustness of the synthesis for drawing and generalising conclusions.